 1) Location: I absolutely love to work the sale-side of a transaction, and firmly believe that there is a buyer for every home.
 (Someone else’s trash your treasure? 😉 The golf-course lots that may be appealing to one buyer may not even be a thought in the mind of a homeowner who once lived on a golf-course lot and had one-too-many golf-balls hit his window.
-The lake-view that some may find appealing may be disregarded by someone who feels they attract bothersome misquitos.
+The lake-view that some may find appealing may be disregarded by someone who feels they attract bothersome mosquitoes.
 The overly-ornate house may be the perfect home for someone searching for that niche piece of property.
-The key is to 1) know your competitor and what they offer and play up your positives and down-play the negatives.
+The key is to 1) know your competitor and what they offer and

-2) Aesthetic Quality: This is not just about what your home “looks” like.
-Think about touching all senses…what does your home 1) look, 2) feel, and yes…even 3) “smell”.
+2) Emphasize the positive, downplay the “negatives”.2) Aesthetic Quality: This is not just about what your home “looks” like.
+Think about touching all senses…what does your home 1) look, 2) feel,

 Obviously, the top 3 factors must be coupled by a creative, focused marketing plan by a Realtor who knows your goals, the market, and cares about your best interests.